-E.1.g.4.
-Obtaining sufficient time free from clinical responsibilities for attending seminars, developing clinical laboratory research (when possible). and completing relevant course work and self-study.
-Formal course work, while not a requirement, may be desirable, depending on the availability of appropriate courses, the duration of the program, integration of concurrent graduate degrees, and the background and interests of the resident.
-Course work should augment, not detract from, clinical training.
-A structured self-study program should be developed by the resident in consultation with either an ACVIM (Cardiology) or an approved ECVIM Cardiology Diplomate.
+- E.1.g.3.
+A structured self-study program should be developed by the resident in consultation with the Resident Advisor.
 A comprehensive reading list should be provided by the Supervising Diplomate at the start of the program.
 This list should include standard texts in veterinary and human internal medicine and cardiology, cardiovascular anatomy, physiology, pharmacology, and pathology as well as appropriate current and past journal articles detailing veterinary and human cardiology.
-The ACVIM Cardiology Subject Category Study Outline (available from the ACVIM website or the ACVIM office) can be used as a study guide.
+The ACVIM Cardiology Subject Category Study Outline (available from the ACVIM website or the ACVIM office) can be used as a general study guide. - E.1.g.4.

-E.1.g.5.
-Receiving guidance and critical evaluation from the Cardiology Diplomate(s) in the form of consultations, rounds and conferences.

-E.1.g.6.
 Participating in research, either clinical or laboratory, when available as part of the training program.
-Such experience is valuable in fostering habits of scholarship and critical thinking; accordingly, development of research projects, including their design, execution, evaluation and publication (while not a requirement) should be encouraged whenever possible.
+Such experience is valuable in fostering habits of scholarship and critical thinking; accordingly, development of research projects, including their design, execution, evaluation and publication (while not a requirement) is encouraged.